Geering Up's people-focused workshops

 UBC Geering Up offers many “solutions for people” related activities and includes a diverse audience of both students and teachers.
 The work that we do plants the seed for lasting future solutions and addresses the current need to make high-quality STEM education accessible to youth of all backgrounds.

-Our programs are designed to remove barriers for youth wanting to learn technology that might otherwise seem intimidating.
-These programs strive to encourage both students and teachers to gain hands-on experience with programming and artificial intelligence applications.
 The landscape of STEM will continue to change, but UBC Geering Up, alongside the Faculty of Applied Science’s Strategic Plan, will continue to embrace ambiguity in the iterative processes of learning design.
 Real solutions for people are long-term commitments, and we strive to be responsive to those we serve at UBC and in the greater community.

 Geering Up Vancouver: